google/ground-platform/CONTRIBUTING.md

     Where `<branch>` is the branch name you used in step 2.

-    If asked for github username and password, make sure to use your [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) instead of your password, since two-factor authentication is enabled by default.
+    Note (Googlers-only): If asked for github username and password, make sure to use your [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) instead of your password, since two-factor authentication is enabled by default for accounts associated with Google.

-    Alternatively, one can [connect to GitHub via SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) instead of HTTPS and use a public/private key pair for authentication.
+    Alternatively, you can [connect to GitHub via SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) instead of HTTPS and use a public/private key pair for authentication.

 1. Create a [pull request](https://help.github.com/articles/about-pull-requests/) to have your changes reviewed and merged into the base